-(III) Cash Flow Analysis for the Next Year:
+(III) Analysis of Cash Flows in the Coming Year:

-- 1. Cash inflow from operating activities: The Company expects customer demand to be stable, giving rise to cash inflow from normal production. - 2.
-Cash outflow from investing activities: Mainly due to expansion and adjustment of production capacity, and expenditure incurred for new purchases of equipment and expansion of factory due to development of new production process. - 3.
+- 1. Cash inflow from operating activities: The Company expects customer demand to be stable, giving rise to cash inflow from normal production. - Cash outflow from investing activities: Mainly due to expansion and adjustment of production capacity, and expenditure incurred for new purchases of equipment and expansion of factory due to development of new production process. - 3.
 Cash outflow from financing activities: Mainly due to repayment of loans and expenditure incurred for leasing right-of-use assets. - 4.
-The Company's premise is maintaining stable cash liquidity.
+The Company's priority is to maintain stable cash flows.
 Based on the cash balance on the books and the cash flow of operating activities and investment activities, the Company measures the financial market conditions, and prudently plans and controls various cash expenditures such as related investments and operations.